-I wasn’t close friends with this person, but he will forever be in my mind.
+I wasn’t close friends with this person, but he will forever be in my heart.
 I’ll never forget our inside jokes, his cheeky smile when he was teasing me, or the conversations we shared.
 It’s heartbreaking to know that the dreams he once spoke to me about will no longer come true.
-To say that the news was a shock would be an understatement, I’m not sure anyone saw it coming.
+It would be an understatement to say that the news was a shock; I’m not sure anyone saw it coming.

-If I’ve learned anything from this hard time, it’s that life is precious and can end with just one misstep or decision.
-I’ve dealt with my own suicidal thoughts and have also been there for a friend who used to fight demons that would try to make him kill himself; but, nothing could’ve prepared me for the impact this person’s death has had on me.
-My prayers are continually with his close friends and family.
+If I’ve learned anything from this challenging time, it’s that life is precious and can end with just one misstep or decision.
+I’ve dealt with my own suicidal thoughts and have also been there for a friend who used to fight demons that would try to make him kill himself, but nothing could’ve prepared me for the impact this person’s passing has had on me.
+My prayers are with his close friends and family.

 That said, the worse thing we can do is start to wonder ‘what if.’
-Allowing ourselves to go down that route is one of unanswerable questions, loneliness, and guilt.
+Allowing ourselves to go down that route is one of the unanswerable questions, loneliness, and guilt.
 Instead, we should take time to reflect on the life that person lived and pray that God will show us anyone else who might be going down a similar path.
-To have to face this situation once is hard enough, but twice… I don’t want to imagine it.
+To have to face this situation once is hard enough, but twice… It never gets easier.

-There are people in the Bible who committed suicide (King Saul in 1 Samuel 31:3-5; King Zimri in 1 Kings 16:15-19; Judas in Matthew 27:3-5), but it does not go into specifics about what God thinks of it.
-However, I believe, God mourns over those who come to that point of desperation and doesn’t wish anyone to have to make that decision for themselves.
+There are people in the Bible who committed suicide (King Saul in 1 Samuel 31:3-5; King Zimri in1 Kings 16:15-19; Judas in Matthew 27:3-5), but it does not go into specifics about what God thinks of it; however, I believe God mourns over those who come to that point of desperation and doesn’t wish anyone to make that decision for themselves.

-My mom said something interesting to me, a couple of weeks ago; she said that one of the reasons people commit suicide is because they have come to the end of their selves.
+My mom said something interesting to me a couple of weeks ago; she said that one reason people commit suicide is that they have come to the end of themselves.
 They cannot fathom a future because they believe they have nothing left of themselves to give; however, there is a God in Heaven who sent His Son to the earth to save these broken people.
 Without God in our lives, life is worth nothing and comes to naught.
 Because of Yeshua/Jesus’ death on the cross, God has given us His Spirit to help guide and protect us; if we get to the point of despair, He will always be there to comfort us and pull us out of the darkness we have become entrapped in.

-It’s sad to know that not everyone will come to this realization, and it’s okay that we won’t all agree with the statement made above.
-We are all on a journey, and God will reveal Himself to us at the right time and in the right way.
+It’s sad to know that not everyone will come to this realization, but we are all on a journey, and God will reveal Himself to us at the right time and in the right way.
 As Believers, we have witnessed God’s incredibility first hand and yearn for others to experience it, but that doesn’t always happen.
-All we can do is pray for those in mourning, or deep depression, and believe that God will hear our prayers and speak into those people’s lives.
+All we can do is pray for those in mourning or deep depression, and believe that God will hear our prayers and speak into those people’s lives.

-My sole purpose for this post is to reach out to those who might be questioning why they should continue their lives and also for those who feel shattered after unexpectedly losing someone close to them.
+My sole purpose for this post is to reach out to those who might question why they should continue their lives and those who feel shattered after unexpectedly losing someone close to them.
 I mean all these words with love and do not wish to say something that could hurt others…

 As it says in Isaiah 61:1-3,